Developer(s) – Housemarque & Climax Studios

 Publisher(s) – Sony Computer Entertainment

 PEGI – 7

 Launching alongside the PlayStation 4, Resogun offered a much more traditional video game experience, and something that I don’t think a lot of gamers introduced to gaming during the last two generations, would have expected.
-To me, it provided a breath of fresh air, and highlighted that Sony were bent on bringing a great variety of games to the PlayStation 4.
+To me, it provided a breath of fresh air and highlighted that Sony was bent on bringing a great variety of games to the PlayStation 4.

 Graphics – 8/10

 Aside from it containing a very decent amount of variety in level design, especially for an arcade game, the attention to graphical detail throughout is utterly mind-blowing.
 It was after I played both this and Killzone: Shadow Fall that I realized just how much potential the PlayStation 4 had in terms of visual excellence; indeed, they showed off early on that the PlayStation 4 has a 10% better graphics engine than the Xbox One.
 The things that I would criticize about the game’s visuals, however, is the lack of variety in enemy design, and indeed, even two of the five bosses in the game look extremely similar, but such have been traditions of arcade gaming throughout the years.

 Gameplay – 8/10

 Playing out very much like many classic arcade games synonymous with the first and second generation of gaming, this title is immensely enjoyable to play and again, moderately varied for an arcade game in this respect too.
 Aside from having to destroy everything in sight, there are things such as the multiplier to think about to gain the highest score possible, as well as saving all the humans throughout each stage too.
 At first, and to this day, I found it extremely humbling of Sony to take gaming back to basics with this title upon the release of the PlayStation 4.
 It showed that they weren’t deaf to gamer opinion, and they wanted to bring as much variety to the table as possible in order to appeal to as wide a range of gamers a possible.